ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

     <img src="images/Machine Learning/RAG/idea-of-rag1.png" alt="General RAG" title="General RAG" width="70%" height="70%" style="display: block; margin-left: auto; margin-right: auto;">
 </div>

-I have explained RAG in simple terms, but I didn't give much detail on how it works.
-Now Let's go depth into understanding of how RAG works in details.
+I have explained RAG in simple terms, but I didn't give much detail on how it works. now lets go in-depth for understanding how RAG works in detail

 The proposed architecture by the authors of the paper titles [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401.pdf) consists of two main parts.